By Sarah Lewis

-"If you’re awarded with cash assets as part of a settlement, you may want advice from an independent financial adviser on how to invest the capital you retain or receive for capital growth and/or income, if you have not already obtained it." says Lucy.
+"If you’re awarded cash assets as part of a settlement, you may want advice from an independent financial adviser on how to invest the capital you retain or receive for capital growth and/or income, if you have not already obtained it," says Lucy.

 It’s also the time to think about how your insurance needs have changed.
 Stuart Rose, Aviva’s Head of UK Pricing, says, "Divorced people may have different insurance needs to when they were married.